etler/stream-weaver/TECHNICAL.md

 In those cases the sequential parallel streams enabled by the relay pattern can allow a main agent to spawn a child section sub agent to generate new content while the parent agent continues to generate additional content and spawn additional child agents.
 As this can be done recursively, this allows for massively parallelized agent swarms to simultaneously generate content at multiple levels of context and specificity at the same time.

-After the main agent spawns the first child agent, it will have enqueued additional content that will be ready to be stream immediately as soon as the first child agent finishes and the stream chain swaps back to the main agent.
+After the main agent spawns the first child agent, it will have enqueued additional content that will be ready to be streamed immediately as soon as the first child agent finishes and the stream chain swaps back to the main agent.
 As the main agent may have also spawned a second parallel child agent while the first child agent was generating, it's also possible that subsequent child agents will also have finished generating content by the time the first child agent has completed allowing the full enqueued output stream content to be streamed at the maximum rate allowed.
 As AI content generation has a much lower throughput than traditionally rendered components, this potentially enables massive performance gains by allowing work to be parallelized without sacrificing streaming output.

 ### Patterns